Keldorb/MtgCardDeviders/README.md

-Updates:
-- included sets till "Zendikar Rising"

 MtGCardDividers

-For anyone who doesn't want to pay for Card Deviders for their collection, here is a self printed alternative.
+For anyone who doesn't want to pay much money for card deviders, here is a self printed alternative.
-I will try to update every Edition as soon as i can because i need it by myself too :)
+I will try to update every Edition as soon as I can.
-I've created this pnd file with paint.net (https://www.getpaint.net/).
-Feel free to fork or report any issues for requests.
+I've created this .pnd file with paint.net (https://www.getpaint.net/).
+Feel free to fork, report any issues or make requests.
-For inventarisation i use Delver Lense (https://play.google.com/store/apps/details?id=delverslab.delverlens&hl=de).
+To manage my collection I use Delver Lense (https://play.google.com/store/apps/details?id=delverslab.delverlens&hl=de) and this sorting method.

 Feel free to like and follow!

 Patchnotes:
+- included sets till "Zendikar Rising"
 2018.10.28
 Fixed and adding additions from @Shaidar413
 - the grey (black) card was too high, pulled it down and did the same with the icons